ChristopherMcGahon/ChristopherMcGahon/README.md

-- 👋 Hi, I’m @ChristopherMcGahon
+- 👋 Hi, I’m @ChristopherMcGahon, This is a repository of some projects I've completed by myself or for college.
+Let me know what you think!